MobilityDB/MobilityDB-AWS/README.md

 ```

-Scaling MobilityDB in EKS cluster
+Scaling MobilityDB in EKS Cluster
 ------------
 As we have a complex MobilityDB queries, we may use the Vertical Autoscaler and the Horizontal Autoscaler provided by AWS services to optimize the cost according to the query needs.

-### Vertical Pod scaling using the Autoscaler
+### Vertical Pod Scaling Using the Autoscaler

 The vertical scaling that provide AWS it's a mechanism allows us to adjust automatically the pods ressources.
 This adjustment decrease the cluster cost and can free up cpu and memory to other pods that may need it.
 The vertical autoscaler analyze the pods demand in order to see if the CPU and memory requirements are appropriate.
 If adjustments are needed, the vpa-updater relaunches the pods with updated values.